-Situated along the Chesapeake Bay, Anne Arundel County offers great accessibility to both Washington, D.C. and Baltimore.
+Situated along the Chesapeake Bay, Anne Arundel County offers great accessibility to both Baltimore and Washington, D.C.
 The sophistication and style of these cosmopolitan cities meshes seamlessly with the neighborhood charm of the small communities of Anne Arundel County.

 Annapolis, the state capital of Maryland, is filled with history and tradition.
 Annapolis served as our nations's first peacetime capital.
 Maryland's four signers of the Declaration of Independence had homes here and you can visit three of those residences today.
 A walk down our brick-lined streets puts you in touch with four centruries of history and architecture.
 There are more 18th century brick homes in Annapolis than any other city in the nation.
 There are even very informative walking tours through different locations in Annapolis.

 From the military precision of the Naval Academy to the grandeur of world-traveling sailing vessels, Annapolis offers never-ending excitement.Said by many to be the "Sailing Capital of the East Coast", endless opportunities await the recreational boater or racer.
 The Chesapeake Bay, celebrated by James Michener in his book Chesapeake. offers wonderful opportunities for adventure, discovery or relaxation.